Short Answer Type Questions

 Q26: What does the author refer to as Pancake?
 Name the actresses who must have used it.

-Pancake was the brand name of a make-up material.
-Truckloads of this material were used by Gemini Studios.
-Greta Garbo, Miss Gohar and Vyajayantimala might have used it.
-But Rati Agnihotri might not have even heard of it.
+Ans: Pancake was the brand name of a heavy make-up material used extensively at Gemini Studios.
+The author jokes that famous screen beauties like Greta Garbo, Miss Gohar and Vyajayantimala might have used it; by contrast, a modern actress such as Rati Agnihotri might never have heard of such a product.

 Q27: Where was the make-up department of the Gemini Studios?
 Does the author think the building was what it was believed to be?